serai-dex/serai/docs/processor/Multisig Rotation.md

    new external transactions, the new multisig takes the responsibility of signing all unhandled and newly emitted `Burn`s.

-5) For the next 6 hours, all outputs received are immediately forwarded to the new multisig, including their `InInstruction`s if external.
+5) For the next 6 hours, all non-`Branch` outputs received are immediately forwarded to the new multisig.
 Only external transactions to the new multisig are included in `Batch`s.

-   The only exception to forwarding is if an external transaction is received, yet it cannot be forwarded without dropping the refund address (which may occur due to size limits on arbitrary data).
-If the refund address cannot be forwarded, the transaction is immediately refunded.

-   Alternatively, external transactions received during this window could always be forwarded without the refund address.
-On error, they'd refund to the prior multisig, who could then forward the refund itself.
-This would extend the amount of time the prior multisig is expected to remain operational and add significant complexity however.

-   Alternatively, at solely the cost of complexity, the new multisig could infer the refund address as it scans the prior multisig's outputs.
-Doing so would mean the prior multisig's forwarding transaction would need no arbitrary data included at all.
+   The new multisig infers the `InInstruction`, and refund address, for forwarded `External` outputs via reading what they were for the original `External` output.

+   Alternatively, the `InInstruction`, with refund address explicitly included, could be included in the forwarding transaction.
+This may fail if the `InInstruction` omitted the refund address and is too large to fit in a transaction with one explicitly included.
+On such failure, the refund would be immediately issued instead.

 6) Once the 6 hour period has expired, the prior multisig stops handling outputs it didn't itself create.
 Any remaining `Eventuality`s are completed, and any